QuarksAndLeptons/ftc_app/README.md

+## FTC Team 6475 Robot Programming
+This repository contains all of the code run by FTC team 6475.
+For reference, the original README information is provided below.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.